murchandamus/bips/bip-update-process.md

 * Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Preliminary".
 Any or all of these can be provided either in the BIP or as auxiliary files.
 It is recommended to focus on specification and rationale before writing code.
-* Change Log -- An optional section to track modifications to a BIP after reaching Preliminary status.
+* Change Log -- A section to track modifications to a BIP after reaching Preliminary status.
 * Footnotes -- A collection of footnotes cited in the BIP, and a place to list non-inline hyperlink targets
 * Copyright -- The BIP must be placed under an acceptable license ([see BIP Licensing below](#bip-licensing)).

-Some sections may not be necessary for all BIPs.
-When in doubt, a section should be included and briefly state how its topic has been sufficiently addressed.

 #### BIP header preamble